 The Terps celebrate a walk-off win (Photo T. Flynn)

-On Saturday I drifted down into DC from the Maryland suburbs to see the Georgetown Hoyas host Syracuse in lacrosse.
+GEORGETOWN, April 2013 – On Saturday, I drifted down into DC from the Maryland suburbs to see the Georgetown Hoyas host Syracuse in lacrosse.
 Once in the District traffic slowed to a crawl, but fortunately Washington on a clear spring day is not a bad place to crawl through.

 Making my way down several stairwells, I caught my first glimpse of the north end of the field just as I walked behind the Jesuit Cemetery that sits above Harbin several hundred yards to the east.